 His personal practice is rooted in printmaking and activism, with a sustained exploration into the UK’s refugee crisis and he also runs various relief printing based workshops with creative studios and the general public.

-Alongside his personal practice, he is also a founding member of Minute Books; a performative press (he co-founded) that illustrate and produce live publications of events.
-Clients include the Barbican, It’s Nice That, Somerset House and Cancer Research.
+Alongside his personal practice, he is also a founding member of Minute Books, a performative press that illustrate and produce live publications of events.
+Clients include: The Barbican, It’s Nice That, Somerset House and Cancer Research.
 They were recently published in the Observer Newpaper for their coverage of the Women’s World Cup.

 It’s Nice That: ‘Laurie Avon... utilising the power, persuasion and human qualities of print’ April 26, 2019

 Lecture In Progress: ‘Creative Lives’ May 9, 2019

 Brighton Journal: ‘Artist Of The Week’ March 9, 2019

 Computer Arts: ‘Pick Of Best Graduates’ Issue #282, 2018